purpleteam-labs/purpleteam/README.md

 The following commands have the associated interactions available:

 * `test`: Once testing is under way, you can:
-  * [right-arrow], [left-arrow] through the terminal screens to view the testing progress in real-time courtesy of the purpleteam API
+  * [right-arrow], [left-arrow] through the terminal screens to view the testing progress of each of the [_Testers_](https://doc.purpleteam-labs.com/definitions.html) in real-time courtesy of the purpleteam API
   * [down-arrow], [up-arrow] to highlight the different Running Statistics of the testers as they are provided in real-time courtesy of the purpleteam API
-* `testplan`: Once the test plans have been retreived, you can [right-arrow], [left-arrow] through the terminal screens to view the test plans
+* `testplan`: Once the test plans have been retreived, you can [right-arrow], [left-arrow] through the terminal screens to view the test plans of each specific [_Tester_](https://doc.purpleteam-labs.com/definitions.html)